4tires/What-To-Watch-This-Week/README.md

 - created new function WTWTW to run entire script
 - parser now returns data instead of writes to csv.
 Parser also retrieves date and region for later use.
 Returns date and checked matches for that day
 - Created WTWTWmatches and competitions_dict dictionaries.
 WTWTWdict is used to store checked match data. competitions_dict tracks each region/competition from checked matches for later use.
-- After WTWTW runs fetcher it then iterates through competitions_dict for each league, and retreives the round and aggregate for each match in that competition in WTWTWmatches using competition_matches and acha_round functions. competition_matches returns a list of all the fixtures for that specific competition and a cleaned up competition name. acha_round parses through list for the match and returns round and aggregate.
-WTWTW adds round and aggregate to WTWTWmatches, and replaced the competition name with the cleaned up version.
+- After WTWTW runs fetcher it iterates through competitions_dict for each league, and retrieves the round and aggregate for each match in that competition in WTWTWmatches using competition_matches and acha_round functions. competition_matches returns a list of all the fixtures for that specific competition and a cleaned up competition name. acha_round parses through list for the match and returns round and aggregate.
+WTWTW adds round and aggregate to WTWTWmatches, and replaces the competition name with the cleaned up version.
 WTWTW function then writes data to csv.
 - The competition name originally scraped from the website includes additional info.
 For example "Copa Diego Maradona - Losers Stage".
 The cleaned up competition name removes the " - Losers Stage" part.
-If desired it can be written for use in future versions.
 - This version completes the two checked boxes in Backlog.
 Not tested for competitions with group stages yet.

 ## Backlog